markquinn12/tvmcChromeCastHack/README.md

 I use an app for directory navigation and for copying files:
 [ES File Explorer](https://play.google.com/store/apps/details?id=com.estrongs.android.pop&hl=en)

+Note: When using a file explorer app the above directory includes the hidden directory ".xbmc".
+Some file explorer apps will not show this directory by default.
+[ES File Explorer](https://play.google.com/store/apps/details?id=com.estrongs.android.pop&hl=en) has a "show hidden files" button which shows hidden files!
+You will need to turn this on in order to find the correct directory.

 ####Step 4.
 Restart your TVMC app.